6.1 Leaves and Absences

 b.
 Grant breaks and leave to students based on the criteria shown in Exhibit 6-1.

-Note: Leave must not be granted as a means of artificially postponing the student’s separation.
+NOTE: Leave must not be granted as a means of artificially postponing the student’s separation.

 1. Only for periods that do not conflict with scheduled classes unless an accommodation for a class schedule adjustment is approved for a student with a disability.

-R4.
+R5.
 Unauthorized Absences

 Centers must: